hb020/sds1004x_bode/README.md

 ### 2024-05-01

 * The program supports the SDS800X-HD series (that uses UDP instead of TCP for the port mapping, and has trouble with re-using the VXI port)
+* Added support for the Rigol DG800/DG900 series AWGs over Ethernet.
+USB was not tested, but should work.
+You might even use this implementation to connect to other Ethernet or USB connected SCPI 1992.0 standard compatible devices.

 ### 2023-11-13